Should you invest your money in gold funds?

-In an interview to CNBC-TV18’s Manisha Gupta, Anil Ghelani, Senior VP at DSP Blackrock Invest Managers and Deepak Gupta, VP & Fund Manager-Equities at Kotak Mutual Fund compared gold exchange-traded funds (ETF), jewellery companies and other investment options and also spoke on whether investors should move their money to gold funds.
+In an interview to CNBC-TV18’s Manisha Gupta, Anil Ghelani, Senior VP at DSP BlackRock Investment Managers and Deepak Gupta, VP & Fund Manager-Equities at Kotak Mutual Fund compared gold exchange-traded funds (ETF), jewellery companies and other investment options and also spoke on whether investors should move their money to gold funds.

 Like this story, share it with millions of investors on M3